15 Jun How Much Xanax Does It Take to Get High?

 As the drug is removed from the body, an addict may experience the intense, above-mentioned withdrawal symptoms.
 This produces a shock to the system, wreaks havoc on the body, and puts a person in a mentally tough state-of-mind.
 Detox is safer and more successful with the monitoring of professionally-trained medical staff who can assist with the symptoms and challenges a person goes through during the detox process.

 For an addict who has relied on drugs in order to function, the immediate elimination of them can create unforeseen issues.
-Though the detox process itself doesn’t usually take more than a week, treatment is still a strong and necessary part of recovery.
+Though the medical detox process itself doesn’t usually take more than a week, treatment is still a strong and necessary part of recovery.
 If a person is not properly prepared for life after addiction, it’s far easier for them to want to use again immediately following the detox period.

 Detox should be considered as a first step only of the process.
 The next phase is rehabilitation and recovery.
 While in rehabilitation, a person is introduced to their own customized treatment program, which involves inpatient treatment, outpatient care, or both.